a1anw0ng/allersafe/backend/allergen_detector/allergen_prompt.md

 4. **Look for warning labels** like "Contains:", "May contain:", "Processed in facility"
 5. **Consider alternative names** for allergens (casein=dairy, albumin=egg, etc.)
 6. **List ALL detected allergens** from the specified list in "allergens_detected"
-7. **Provide detailed warnings** explaining why the severity level was chosen
+7. **Provide detailed warnings** explaining why the severity level was chosen AND describe what you see in the image:
+   - If NotDetected: Describe what's in the image (e.g., "No food product detected.
+Image shows a person sitting indoors")
+   - If Safe/Caution/Dangerous: Identify the product and explain the allergen analysis (e.g., "Product identified as Lay's Classic Potato Chips.
+Safe - contains no allergens from your profile")
 8. **Be conservative** - when in doubt, choose higher severity level for safety

 ## Common Hidden Allergens: